-Chief Justice Davide and Mrs. De Venecia are Vice Chairman are currently affiliated with Manila Bulletin Publishing Corporation as Vice Chairman and Independent Director, respectively.
+Chief Justice Davide and Mrs. De Venecia are currently affiliated with Manila Bulletin Publishing Corporation as Vice Chairman and Independent Director, respectively.

 No one of the nominees for independent directors had served the Bank in such capacity for more than nine (9) years.